-- Review Cases 11-5351-GA-UNC and 12-3221-GA-UNC, et al. and Case No. 17-2202-GA-ALT. - Read and become familiar with all applicable testimony and work papers. - Identify and assess the necessity, reasonableness, and prudence of Columbia's non-IRP capital expenditures and assets for the period January 1, 2008 through December 31, 2017, with an emphasis on CEP expenditures and assets. - Identify and assess the necessity, reasonableness, and prudence of Columbia's policies and practices for plant additions, new construction, plant replacement, and plant retirements. - Identify and assess the reasonableness and prudence of Columbia's costcontainment strategies and practices in the use of outside contractors for non-IRP capital expenditures and assets for the period January 1, 2008 through December 31, 2017, with an emphasis on CEP expenditures and assets. - Identify and assess the reasonableness and prudence of Columbia's costcontainment strategies and practices in the use of internal company labor for non-IRP capital expenditures and assets for the period January 1, 2008 through December 31, 2017, with an emphasis on CEP expenditures and assets. - Utilize the auditor's and/or retained subcontractor's familiarity and experience with natural gas distribution utility operations and capital spending practices to identify and assess the reasonableness and prudence of any other Columbia capital spending polices and practices or lack of such practices not specifically identified herein. - Recommend and support specific adjustments to the non-IRP plant in-service balance based on any findings of lack of necessity, unreasonableness, or imprudence. - B. Role of the Auditor
+- Review Cases 11-5351-GA-UNC and 12-3221-GA-UNC, et al. and Case No. 17-2202-GA-ALT. - Read and become familiar with all applicable testimony and work papers. - Identify and assess the necessity, reasonableness, and prudence of Columbia's non-IRP capital expenditures and assets for the period January 1, 2008 through December 31, 2017, with an emphasis on CEP expenditures and assets. - Identify and assess the necessity, reasonableness, and prudence of Columbia's policies and practices for plant additions, new construction, plant replacement, and plant retirements. - Identify and assess the necessity, reasonableness, and prudence of the principal causes for increases in Columbia's non-IRP capital expenditures coinciding with the CEP program. - Identify and assess the reasonableness and prudence of Columbia's costcontainment strategies and practices in the use of outside contractors for non-IRP capital expenditures and assets for the period January 1, 2008 through December 31, 2017, with an emphasis on CEP expenditures and assets. - Identify and assess the reasonableness and prudence of Columbia's costcontainment strategies and practices in the use of internal company labor for non-IRP capital expenditures and assets for the period January 1, 2008 through December 31, 2017, with an emphasis on CEP expenditures and assets. - Utilize the auditor's and/or retained subcontractor's familiarity and experience with natural gas distribution utility operations and capital spending practices to identify and assess the reasonableness and prudence of any other Columbia capital spending polices and practices or lack of such practices not specifically identified herein. - Recommend and support specific adjustments to the non-IRP plant in-service balance based on any findings of lack of necessity, unreasonableness, or imprudence.

+B. Role of the Auditor